Sitra Mall: History

-It was also the first mall to ban smoking in public.
+It was also Bahrain's first mall to ban smoking in public.

 As a result of the 2011 civil unrest that gripped the kingdom and local violence in Sitra, the mall has turned into a dead mall, as the violence deterred future tenants from the mall.

 During the COVID-19 pandemic in Bahrain, the mall was converted into a mass vaccination centre by the Ministry of Health in 2021.

 Facilities

 The mall contains many fashion stores and previously housed the hypermarket Le Marche.
 It has since been replaced with Aswaq al-Helli.
 It also features a parking lot that can hold up to 850 vehicles.